 Caudill Book Club (grades 6-8)

-This fall, our ahhhmazing School Services Librarian is making bimonthly, lunchtime visits to the Library Resource Centers at Attea and Springman.
-Bring your lunch and talk about the 2019 Caudill List.
-Attendees encouraged (but totally not required) to read the nominated titles.
-See your LRC Director for more details.
+Our fantastic School Services Librarian is making bimonthly, lunchtime visits to the LRTCs at Attea and Springman.
+Bring your lunch (we’ll handle dessert) and talk about the 2019 Caudill List.
+Attendees encouraged (but totally not required) to read nominated titles.
+See your LRTC Director for more details.

 Helping Hands for the Homeless (grades 5-8)